davenquinn/geologic-patterns/doc/FGDC-documentation.md

 Patterns are [available](https://pubs.usgs.gov/tm/2006/11A02/) as `.eps` and `.pdf` files, and a subset is packaged as an ESRI ArcGIS `*.style` file.

-However, the first-party products are difficult to use effectively.
-The formats provided by the USGS are tied to Adobe Illustrator and the ESRI ecosystem, and are increasingly dated -- recent versions of Adobe Illustrator CC have difficulty importing pattern swatches from the files provided on the FGDC site.
+However, the original formats are tied to the Adobe and ESRI ecosystems, and are increasingly dated -- recent versions of Adobe Illustrator CC have difficulty importing pattern swatches from the files provided on the FGDC site.